jonorthwash/ud-annotatrix/README.md

 # UD Annotatrix

-UD Annotatrix is a client-side, browser-only, language-independent ool for editing dependency trees according to the guidelines established by the [Universal Dependencies](https://universaldependencies.org) project.
+UD Annotatrix is a client-side, browser-only, language-independent tool for editing dependency trees according to the guidelines established by the [Universal Dependencies](https://universaldependencies.org) project.
 UD-Annotatrix supports uploading corpora to the browser to add, remove, and edit dependencies in a wide variety of formats (managed with the [notatrix](https://github.com/keggsmurph21/notatrix) tool), including:
  - [CoNLL-U](http://universaldependencies.org/format.html)
  - [VISL CG3](http://beta.visl.sdu.dk/cg3/single/#streamformats)
  - Brackets